 If you've never been in trouble with the law before, being arrested for DUI is a shocking, embarrassing, and stressful experience.
-After you get out of jail, the search for the right attorney for your case begins.
+After you get out of jail, the search for the right attorney begins.

 The best way to avoid these consequences is to hire an attorney to contest the administrative suspension of your driver's license through a formal review hearing and to fight the criminal charges in court.